-According to Brewers Association chief economist, Bart Watson, as of 2018 there are over 7,000 breweries in operation in the U.S. In California alone, there are 944 beer companies and more than 1,200 active federal brewery permits.
-There are breweries aplenty around this nation, and more opening up each year as entrepreneurs hop on the brew wagon.
+According to recent data, as of 2020, there are nearly 9,000 breweries in operation in the U.S. In California alone, there are 958 beer companies and more than 1,200 active federal brewery permits.
+There are breweries aplenty around this nation, and there are more opening up each year as entrepreneurs hop on the brew wagon.

-But, where are today's delicious brews located?
-Don't worry, finding your best beer isn't like an Indiana Jones movie, and you don't need to knock on a secret door in an alley to find the best local craft beers.
+But where are today's delicious brews located?
+Don't worry, finding your best beer isn't like an Indiana Jones movie searching for the holy grail, and you don't need to knock on a secret door in an alley to find the best local craft beers.
 In fact, we've done all the hard work for you!
 We researched the best ways to get the inside scoop on your local lager.
-Now all you need to do is download an app, or scan through our personal recommended list.
+Now all you need to do is download an app, or scan through our personal recommendations list.
 Then, just kick back and take a swig of your fave pint.

-Check out this great brewery map that let's you search each zip code for the best craft beer in each of the 50 states!
+Check out this great brewery map that lets you search each zip code for the best craft beer in each of the 50 states!
 They have an app for iOS and Android too.
-Here are some of the perks of BreweryMap:
+Here are some of the perks of BreweryDB:

 - Search by location, brewery name, beer, or scan a beer's UPC code

 - Log your brewery visits with a personalized rating and notes

 - Save breweries you'd like to visit to a personal wish list

 - Create a road trip, choose from alternate routes, and bookmark your favorites